 The Commission agrees that sharing of reserve requirements across NEM regions in the MTPASA process will promote efficiency in the NEM (see discussion in section 5.3.1).
-In order to unambiguously allow sharing of reserve across NEM regions, the draft Rule removes the "of each region" requirements in the relevant provisions of the Rules.
+In order to unambiguously allow sharing of reserve across NEM regions, the Rule as made removes the "of each region" requirements in the relevant provisions of the Rules.